Diet & Plans

 Snack times make opportune times to add fresh, frozen or canned fruits.
 Because they arrive from the garden in their own healthy wrappers, they transport well and they offer so many vitamins and minerals that our body requires for so few calories and dietary fat grams.

-Take a look at the American Food Pyramid above; you need from two to four servings each day.
 When the fruit is large, the serving size generally equals one cup of cubed fruit.

 Did we forget about our lunch dessert?
 Certainly - so it's up to you to fill in the void.
 What will you enjoy with your meal plate at dessert time for your lunch?